Shaller

 He’s smart, but a bit shaller when it comes to common sense.

-other spellings: shallow, not deep, low, thin, barely coverin’, and skin deep
+variations: shallow, not deep, low, thin, barely coverin’, skin deep

 ★ "Shaller" isn’t a different word - it’s just how "shallow" naturally comes out in Appalachian and Southern speech. ★